Battle of Lake Khasan: Build-up

 On 6 July 1938, the Japanese Kwantung Army decoded a message sent by the Soviet commander in the Posyet region to Soviet headquarters in Khabarovsk.
 The message recommended that Soviet soldiers be allowed to secure unoccupied high ground west of Lake Khasan, most notably the disputed Changkufeng Heights, because it would be advantageous for the Soviets to occupy terrain which overlooked the Korean port-city of Rajin, as well as strategic railways linking Korea to Manchuria.
 In the next two weeks, small groups of Soviet border troops moved into the area and began fortifying the mountain with emplacements, observation trenches, entanglements and communication facilities.

-On 7 July, from Posyet where the headquarters of the 59th border detachment was located, a request was made to allow the capture of the height, which was actually already occupied: the first deputy people's commissar of internal affairs of the USSR, Mikhail Frinovsky, needed to file a document coming from his subordinates to the superior command.
-According to commander Grigory Shtern, on 8 July, "by decision of the commander of the 59th border guard detachment, the height was occupied and one heavy machine gun was set up."
+On 7 July, from Posyet where the headquarters of the 59th border detachment was located, a request was made to allow the capture of the height, which was actually already occupied: the first deputy People's Commissar of Internal Affairs of the USSR, Mikhail Frinovsky, needed to file a document coming from his subordinates to the superior command.
+According to commander Grigory Shtern, chief of staff of the Far Eastern Front, on 8 July, "by decision of the commander of the 59th border guard detachment, the height was occupied and one heavy machine gun was set up."
 There can be no question of any initiative by the head of the border detachment: the order was personally given by Frinovsky but this was done orally.
-In writing, everything was formalized as a request from Colonel Grebennik who wrote that "The Japanese are preparing to capture the height with a horizontal mark of 100, they are laying a telephone line, they have reached the western slopes of this height ...
-They can preempt the capture" Colonel Fedotov's order immediately followed: to guard the height with a permanent outfit.
+In writing, everything was formalized as a request from Colonel Kuzma Grebennik, commander of the 59th Border Detachment, who wrote that "The Japanese are preparing to capture the height with a horizontal mark of 100, they are laying a telephone line, they have reached the western slopes of this height ...
+They can preempt the capture".
+Colonel Fedotov's order from the Far Eastern Border Forces headquarters immediately followed: to guard the height with a permanent outfit.
 And already by order of the head of the Posietsky border detachment, the Zaozernaya Hill was first captured by a permanent detachment (10 people), and then a reserve outpost approached with another 30 fighters.
 On the night of 8–9 July 1938, the Soviet border guards, following the order of the command, began to install barbed wire and dig trenches.